UofT-DSI/production/lessons/part_3/production_3_training.md

 + Sampling is embedded across the ML lifecycle: data exploration, train/validation/test split, etc.
 + Sometimes, sampling is necessary:

-    - We do not have access to all possible data in the real world.
+    - We cannot access all possible data in the real world.
-    - It is unfeasible, costly, or otherwise impractical to use all data.
+    - Using all data is unfeasible, costly, or otherwise impractical.
     - Accomplish a task faster and cheaper: experiment with a new model, explore data, etc.

 :::